jgcfyidev/jgcfyi/content/2-Agency.md

 agency.
 Our systems of government have become incomprehensible to us precisely because they extend us no trust and leave no room for [dialogue](https://www.researchgate.net/publication/273580417_A_Study_on_Dialogic_Communication_Trust_and_Distrust_Testing_a_Scale_for_Measuring_Organization-Public_Dialogic_Communication_OPDC).
-Thankfully, there are effective systems of affectionate and collaborative placemaking emerging as [alternatives](https://mises.org/wire/fight-state-build-alternatives-state) to the escalation of intractable [externalities](https://en.wikipedia.org/wiki/Globalization_and_Its_Discontents)
+Thankfully, effective systems of affectionate and collaborative placemaking are emerging as [alternatives](https://mises.org/wire/fight-state-build-alternatives-state) to the escalation of intractable [externalities](https://en.wikipedia.org/wiki/Globalization_and_Its_Discontents)